Ledgerback/Bikestream/Documents/Research/Databike_Proof_of_Concept.md

 The GPS data streamed from the Nexus 5x via the Bluetooth2GPS app are NMEA strings.

 The following NMEA strings are streamed from the Bluetooth2GPS app:

+### Need for Data Manipulation

+The CA3's serial stream provides data in a tab-delimited format while the Nexus 5x's serial stream provides data in a comma-separated value format.

+To publish with the Streamr CLI, the data must be in a JavaScript Object Notation (JSON) format.

+To convert the CA3 data and Nexus 5x data into JSON, a Python program was developed to access the serial streams from the CA3 and the Nexus 5x, convert the streams into one single JSON file, and push the JSON-formatted file to the console where it would be piped to the Streamr CLI for publishing data.